 Now, this doesn’t mean these reviews or any reviews deleted in the past will definitely come back, but

-25. Your Google My Business account may be affected by a Google Maps bug
+25. Your Google Business Profile account may be affected by a Google Maps bug

 26. Google had a glitch when updating or backing up software